PatrickAlphaC/ipfs_cl_ea/README.md

 Send and get data from your IPFS node.

+## TODO
+- Write tests
+- Make `text_for_file` more robust (not allow one without the other)
+- Any parameters can be passed instead of custom parameters

 ## Creating your own adapter from this template

 Clone this repo and change "ExternalAdapterProject" below to the name of your project